TheAlexDev23/dotfiles-synchronizer/README.md

 <h1 align="center">Dotfiles Synchronizer</h1>

 Automatically synchronize any of your configurations to git.
+A working example can be seen [here](https://github.com/TheAlexDev23/dotfiles)

 ## Installation